nicolito128/waffer/README.md

     go get

 You need to set a "BOT_TOKEN" and a "BOT_PREFIX" environment variables, for more information about that consult .env.example.
+Also, you can use `--token` and `--prefix` flags to start the bot.

 Run app:

-    go run main.go
+    go run main.go --prefix <PREFIX> --token <YOUR_TOKEN>

 ## Interest links
 * [bwmarrin/discordgo][1]